Center for Coronary Artery Disease

 Chairman, Center for Coronary Artery Disease

-Dr. Brilakis is Director of the Center for Complex Coronary Interventions at the Minneapolis Heart Institute and Chairman of the Center for Coronary Artery Disease at the Minneapolis Heart Institute Foundation.
+Dr. Brilakis is director of the Center for Complex Coronary Interventions at the Minneapolis Heart Institute® and chairman of the Center for Coronary Artery Disease at the Minneapolis Heart Institute Foundation.

 Dr. Brilakis leads a large clinical trial group investigating treatment of chronic total occlusions, prevention and treatment of saphenous vein graft disease, lipid lowering therapies, prevention and management of complications, intracoronary imaging, antiplatelet treatment optimization post coronary stenting, radiation safety in the catheterization laboratory, and development of novel technologies.

-Dr. Brilakis has authored or co-authored over 600 manuscripts and has written the Manual of CTO Interventions, now in its 2nd edition and the Manual of PCI.
+Dr. Brilakis has authored or co-authored more than 600 manuscripts and has written the Manual of CTO Interventions, now in its 2nd edition and the Manual of PCI.
 He created the Manual of CTO Interventions and the Manual of PCI YouTube series.
 He is on the board of the Cardiovascular Innovations Foundation, an associate editor for Circulation and an editorial board member and reviewer for several journals and grant agencies.
 He is lecturing and proctoring at several institutions in the United States and abroad.

 Nicholas Burke, MD, FACC